MetaphorData/connectors/metaphor/google_directory/README.md

 # Google Directory Connector

+This connector extracts user information from a Google Workspace using [Directory API](https://developers.google.com/admin-sdk/directory).

 ## Setup

 1. Create a [new GCP project](https://support.google.com/googleapi/answer/6251787?hl=en#zippy=%2Ccreate-a-project).
 Select the project from the project dropdown list once it's created (may takes a few seconds).